dzhaughnroth/jasmine-gradle-plugin/README.md

 * jasmineGenerate creates template files and required libraries in src/test/javascript

-* Build to play nice with others.
+* Built to play nice with others.

 Same licensing as Jasmine and JSLint.